blab/roka/HCV/bayesian_timetree/README.md

 ## Temporally resolved phylogenies for HCV

-This directory contains files for inferring temporally-resolved phylogenetic analysis of HCV1b and 6e.
+This directory contains files for inferring temporally-resolved phylogenetic trees of HCV1b and HCV6e.
 PDF versions of the figures shown below are also saved here.

 #### ML tree for HCV1b